Reuse

 However, if the buyer is an employee, the price is to be adjusted as if VAT were included.
 If this is not done, the employee needs to report to the Swedish Tax Agency about fringe benefits taxes.

-What if the costs of selling or discarding the assets are bigger than the value price adjusted to the market, and if the alternative to donate the items is more favourable economically?
-If that is the case, choose the alternative that is the most efficient and cost beneficial for the state.
+Sometimes it is more favourable economically to donate items, when the costs of selling or discarding the assets are bigger than the value price adjusted to the market.
+If that is the case, donation of items is accepted.

 Sales of assets are regulated in the Ordinance (1996:1191) of demise of movable property of the State.